Major, one of Biden’s German shepherds, bites another person, White House says

 Biden said in an interview with ABC News earlier this month that Major was receiving more training after the initial biting incident.
 He chalked up the episode to the dog trying to protect his family and denied that Major had been “banished” to Delaware.

 “You turn a corner, and there’s two people you don’t know at all.
-And (Major) moves to protect,” said Biden.
+And [Major] moves to protect,” said Biden.
 “But he’s a sweet dog.
 Eighty-five percent of the people there love him.
 He just — all he does is lick them and wag his tail.
 But . . .
 I realize some people, understandably, are afraid of dogs to begin with.”

 Champ, the president and first lady’s other German shepherd, is older and so far has not generated any biting-related headlines.